microsoftgraph/microsoft-graph-docs-contrib/concepts/add-properties-profilecard.md

 > [!NOTE]
 > When you make additional attributes visible, you must use the English property names.
 You don't have to add localized values.
 The additional properties will automatically be shown in the language settings that the user has specified for Office 365.

+> [!IMPORTANT]
-**Important:** It takes up to 24 hours for the changes to show on profile cards.
+> It takes up to 24 hours for the changes to show on profile cards.

 ## Adding custom attributes
 You can add any of the [15 custom attributes](https://docs.microsoft.com/exchange/recipients/mailbox-custom-attributes?view=exchserver-2019) from Exchange Server to users' profile cards by configuring your tenant settings in Microsoft Graph.<sup id="a1">[1](#f1)</sup> Here's how: